Distorted optimal transport: General results

 \section{General results}

-In this section, we present some general results on distorted optimal transport.
-In what follows, the cost function $c:\R^2\to \R$ is monotone if it is increasing or decreasing in the component-wise sense.

-\begin{theorem} The copula $C^+ $ is universally optimal for any $(c,h)$ with convex $h$ and monotone submodular $c$.
-The copula $C^- $ is universally optimal for any $(c,h)$ with concave $h$ and monotone supermodular $c$. \end{theorem} \begin{proof} Let $h$ be concave and $c$ be supermodular and monotone.
+In this section, we present some general results on non-linear and distorted optimal transport.
+In what follows, the cost function $c:\R^2\to \R$ is monotone if it is increasing or decreasing in the component-wise sense. \begin{theorem} The copula $C^+ $ is universally optimal for any $(c,\EE)$ with super-linear $\EE$ and monotone submodular $c$.
+The copula $C^- $ is universally optimal for any $(c,\EE)$ with sub-linear $\EE$ and monotone supermodular $c$. \end{theorem} \begin{proof} We first consider the case that $\EE=\EE^h$.
+Let $h$ be concave and $c$ be supermodular and monotone.
 Let $X,Y$ be comonotonic.
 We next show that, for $X'\laweq X$ and $Y'\laweq Y$,